-Habitat loss is a primary threat to the American crocodile (U.S. Fish and Wildlife Service, 2010b).
+Habitat loss is a primary threat to the American crocodile (U.S. Fish and Wildlife Service, 2010).
 Development in coastal areas of Florida diminishes American crocodile habitat and restricts the species' breeding range.
 Erosion or sea level rise may further increase vulnerability of nesting sites.
 In addition to direct habitat loss, alteration of habitat is a concern.
 Urban and residential development restricts freshwater flow into swamps and estuaries, which may limit crocodile growth, survival, and abundance (Mazzotti et al., 2007).
 Collisions with automobiles are also a documented cause of mortality in Florida's southernmost Miami-Dade and Monroe Counties (Mazzotti et al., 2007).
-Cold weather has also been cited as a primary constraint on American crocodile recovery and expansion into suitable habitats within this species' historic range (National Oceanic and Atmospheric Administration Fisheries, 2016).
-For example, a 2010 freeze in south Florida resulted in a mass die off of reptiles and fish, including over 150 American crocodiles (Mazzotti, 2014).
+Cold weather has also been cited as a primary constraint on American crocodile recovery and expansion into suitable habitats within this species' historic range.
+For example, a 2010 freeze in south Florida resulted in a mass die off of reptiles and fish, including more than 150 American crocodiles (Mazzotti et al., 2016).

 The introduction in Florida of Nile crocodiles (Crocodulus niloticus), confirmed recently through genetic analyses, presents threats to the American crocodile (Rochford et al., 2016).
 As a competitor for prey and habitat, the Nile crocodile can also likely predate smaller American crocodiles.
-In addition, many crocodilian species are already known to hybridize in captivity and where their native ranges overlap in the wild (e.g., Cuban crocodile [Crocodulus rhombifer]), which can degrade the genetic integrity of the American crocodile (Foley et al., 2015; Weaver et al., 2008).
+In addition, many crocodilian species are already known to hybridize in captivity and where their native ranges overlap in the wild (e.g., Cuban crocodile [Crocodulus rhombifer]), which can degrade the genetic integrity of the American crocodile (Weaver et al., 2008).
 Because of similarity of appearance, Nile crocodile persecution by humans would likely include accidental poaching of American crocodiles (Rochford et al., 2016).
+Burmese pythons, as discussed previously in Section 3.8.2.1.5.4 (Invasive Species), may prey upon juvenile and small adult crocodiles and compete for crocodile prey base.
+Hart et al. (2012) have shown salt water tolerance in newly hatched pythons, which may increase the predation risk of American crocodiles and increase competition for crocodile prey base.